 For me, the most important thing in Michael’s post is this: “Assess your needs.
 What need are you attempting to meet by complaining?”
 I have a fast answer for that, but I’m fairly sure it’s my cover, not the deeper truth.
 Oh joy, something I can let God do to grow me up.
 I just love growing up!
 (No, I don’t really, but I do like the end results.)

-Of course, there is also the issue of subjecting my bride to all that negativity, and the bad affect that must have on her.
+Of course, there is also the issue of subjecting my bride to so much negativity, and the bad affect that must have on her.
 Bad plan Paul, bad plan.
-I guess it is I who owe he an apology.
+I guess it is I who owe her an apology.

-As for my bride, I’m, joking about needing to forgive her.
+As for my bride, I’m joking about needing to forgive her.
 I deeply appreciated her pointing me to this article.
 I’ve been sharing with her my desire to change, to grow, to be a better person.
 I’ve expressed some places where I feel I’m not who I should be.
-This article is a perfect fit for some of that, and I am very glad to have been hit across the face with it.
+This article is a perfect fit, and I am very glad to have been hit across the face with it.
 (Really)